xiaoylu/leetcode_category/Java/Readme.md

 Inheritance
 ---
+* A subclass inherits all the public and protected members (fields, methods, and nested classes)
+* Constructors are inherited because they are not members
+  * superclass's constructor can be invoked by `super()`
+  * A class can not access its grandparent's methods
+  * `super()` can be called only once
 * Neither final methods nor private methods can be overridden in the subclass
 * Multiple inheritance is not allowed, subclass inherits at most one parent class
 * Type of inheritance (like protected, public or private in C++) can NOT be specified
-  * A class can not access its grandparent's methods (`super()` can be called only once)

 super() vs. this():
 ---